GMR-AI/GMR-AI/README.md

 9. **Google Cloud Connection:** Connect the app to Google Cloud to facilitate communication between the app and the robot in the CoppeliaSim simulation.
 This ensures real-time data transfer and remote control of the robot.

-### Vision Computing - YoloV8 & Instant-NGP
+### Computer Vision - YoloV8 & Instant-NGP

+1. **3D Reconstruction Using Instant-NGP:** Use the 32 images captured by the cameras to perform a 3D reconstruction of the terrain using Instant-NGP, which generates a mesh (obj) and a pointcloud (ply).

+2. **Pointcloud To Top-Down 2D Image:** Use the pointcloud to generate a 2D Top-Down image.

-1. **Create Custom Dataset:** Generate a custom dataset using assets captured in Coppelia.
-This includes creating ground truth labels for both training and testing datasets.
-The quality of the dataset is crucial for the performance of the object detection model.
+3. **Create Custom Dataset:** Generate a custom dataset using a set of previously generated images with the aforementioned method to detect obstacles and the robot on the field.
+This includes creating ground truth labels for both training and testing datasets using [RoboFlow](https://roboflow.com/).

-2. **Train Object Detection Model:** Train a specific model using YoloV8 for object detection.
-The model is trained using the custom dataset we created.
+4. **Train Object Detection Model:** Train a Yolov8 model for object segmentation using the previous dataset.
 After training, test the performance of the model to ensure it meets the required standards.

-3. **Apply Object Detection Model to Coppelia:** Implement the trained object detection model in Coppelia.
-Use RViz, a 3D visualization tool for ROS, to verify if the model is working perfectly.
+5. **Apply Object Detection:** Use the trained model for inference in each 2D generated image for slam.
+Use RViz, a 3D visualization tool for ROS and ROS2, to check that the robot's comprehension of its surroundings is as it should.
 This step is crucial to ensure the model can accurately detect objects in the simulated environment.

-4. **3D Reconstruction Using Instant-NGP:** Utilize the 32 images captured by the cameras to perform a 3D reconstruction of the terrain using Instant-NGP.
-This step transforms the 2D images into a 3D model, providing a more comprehensive view of the terrain.

-5. **Send 3D Reconstruction to Google Cloud and MyGMR App:** Implement a feature to send the 3D reconstruction to Google Cloud.
-From Google Cloud, the 3D model is then sent to the MyGMR app.
-This allows users to view the 3D model on their mobile devices, providing them with a detailed view of the terrain.
+6. **Send 3D Reconstruction and 2D Image to Google Cloud and MyGMR App:** Send a 3D model and a 2D image to Google Cloud when asked from the MyGMR App.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## References

 - [ROS2](https://docs.ros.org/en/humble/index.html): Documentation for the Robot Operating System 2 (ROS2).
-- [Roboflow Model](https://app.roboflow.com/gmr/gmr-detection/2): The specific model used for object detection in our project.
+- [Roboflow Dataset](https://app.roboflow.com/gmr/gmr-detection/2): The specific dataset used for training the object detection model in our project.
 - [Instant-NGP](https://github.com/NVlabs/instant-ngp): The GitHub repository for NVLabs' Instant-NGP technology used for 3D reconstruction.
 - [Flutter Libraries](https://pub.dev/): A collection of libraries for Flutter, the UI toolkit used for frontend development in our app.
 - [YoloV8](https://github.com/ultralytics/ultralytics): The GitHub repository for the YoloV8 model used for object detection.